 But as many of you know, the home study is just a stepping stone on the road to parenthood.
 Once you’re finished, you’ll need to network to find an expectant mom who is looking to place her child for adoption.

 At this point, you’ll likely have many questions: What are expectant parents looking for?
 What should our online profile include?
 How do we stand out among other prospective adoptive parents?
-Here are some tips to help lead you to the right adoption match.
+Here are some tips to help you find the right adoption match.

-Contrary to what you may believe, most expectant parents aren’t looking for couples with fabulous careers, big houses or a lot of money.
+Contrary to what you may believe, when expectant parents are looking for the right adoption match they aren’t looking for couples with fabulous careers, big houses or a lot of money.
 They don’t need you to be “perfect” parents.

 Of course, they want their child to have a good life, but what’s most important is finding a family who will take excellent care of their baby and love him or her unconditionally.

-Often, expectant parents look for stability, strong family ties and your ability to offer a variety of experiences.
+Often, when it comes to finding the right adoption match expectant parents look for stability, strong family ties and your ability to offer a variety of experiences.
 Are you and your spouse healthy?
 Do you have a solid marriage?
 Does at least one parent have a steady, regular income?
 Do you have family support?

 Will the child have an extended family to play and bond with?
 Will you take the child to the park, zoo, beach and on vacations?
 Will the child be able to participate in sports?
 What are your religious beliefs?

-These are some of the most common questions she may have when trying to determine if you are the right parents for her baby.
+These are some of the most common questions she may have when trying to determine if you are the right adoption match for her and her baby.

 Make Your Adoption Profile Stand Out